JOTTMEDIA/jottmedia.github.io/content/en/blog/github-copilot-dein-neuer-ki-programmierassistent.md

 But how exactly does it work?
-For example, if you write a function in Python, GitHub Copilot can take into account the context of your input and previous lines to intelligently suggest what the next section might look like. section might look like.
-You might start with the definition of a function and as soon as you start writing the actual code, Copilot generates the subsequent steps that complete the function.
+For example, if you write a function in Python, GitHub Copilot can take into account the context of your input and previous lines to intelligently suggest what the next section might look like.
+Section might look like.
+You might start with the definition of a function and as soon as you start writing the actual code, Copilot generates the later steps that complete the function.
 It is as if you have an experienced colleague by your side whispering suggestions on what lines of code you could write next, you could write next.